EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * Depending on your licensing agreement, arrange rights for your show.
 See section 4.2.
 Rights
 * Arrange auditions with the Production Manager.
 See section 4.4.
 Auditions
-* **Shows must nominate two welfare contacts before rehearsals begin. **We recommend having a welfare contact for the cast, and a separate one for the crew, both of whom must have suitable emotional distance from the rest of the other welfare contacts.
+* **Shows must nominate two welfare contacts before rehearsals begin.** We recommend having a welfare contact for the cast, and a separate one for the crew, both of whom must have suitable emotional distance from the rest of the other welfare contacts.
-* **Show teams must make a concerted effort to get at least three members of their team Duty Manager trained**.
-The Front-of-House Manager _([FoH@bedlamtheatre.co.uk](mailto:foh@bedlamtheatre.co.uk))_ will run regular sessions to facilitate this and has discretion to require more than three team members be DM trained on larger teams.
+* **Show teams must make a concerted effort to get at least three members of their team Duty Manager trained.** The Front-of-House Manager (FoH@bedlamtheatre.co.uk) and the Theatre Manager (theatre@bedlamtheatre.co.uk) will run regular sessions to facilitate this and have discretion to require more than three team members be DM trained on larger teams.
 This is not applicable for online shows.
 See section 5.1 Being in Bedlam.
 * **Show teams must start sending a representative to Company Meetings every Monday night.**